kintone/js-sdk/packages/rest-api-client/docs/record.md

 ### upsertRecord

 Updates or inserts details of 1 record in an app.
-Update a record if the unique key specifying by `uniqueKey` has matched any record, otherwise processed as an insert.
+This method updates a record if the unique key specified by `updateKey` has matched any record, otherwise processed as an insert.

 #### Parameters